securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

 A :code:`Runtime` defines where the flow will be executed, who the participants are in the experiment, and the private information that each participant has access to.
 In this experimental release, single node execution is supported using the :code:`LocalRuntime`.
 Let's see how a :code:`LocalRuntime` is created.

-Let's break this down, starting with the :code:`Aggregator` and :code:`Collaborator` components.
-These components represent the *Participants* in a Federated Learning experiment.
-Each participant has its own set of *private attributes* that represent the information / data specific to its role or requirements.
-As the name suggests these *private attributes* are accessible only to the particular participant, and are appropriately inserted into or filtered out of current Flow state when transferring from between Participants.
-For e.g. Collaborator private attributes are inserted into :code:`flow` when transitioning from Aggregator to Collaborator and are filtered out when transitioning from Collaborator to Aggregator.

-In the above :code:`FederatedFlow`, each collaborator accesses train and test datasets via *private attributes* :code:`train_loader` and :code:`test_loader`.
-There exist two methods through which one may set private attributes, as illustrated in the following examples:

-**1. Set private attributes directly**

 .. code-block:: python

     # Setup participants